Edward Olivares Player Props: Royals vs. Dodgers

 Edward Olivares At The Plate

-- Olivares is batting .252 with 12 doubles, four triples, six home runs and 12 walks.
+- Olivares has 12 doubles, four triples, six home runs and 13 walks while hitting .255.

-- He has hit a long ball in six games this year (9.7%), leaving the park in 2.6% of his chances at the plate.
+- He has hit a home run in 9.5% of his games this season, and 2.5% of his trips to the dish.

-- In 13 games this season, Olivares has picked up an RBI, with more than one RBI once.
+- Olivares has driven in a run in 14 games this season (22.2%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.